-1We do not display the '>' symbol that Maude adds at the beginning of each line.
+2We do not display the '>' symbol that Maude adds at the beginning of each line.

-- 1. the directories specified in the MAUDE_LIB environment variable, - 2. the directory containing the executable, and - 3. the current directory.
+- 2. the directory containing the executable, and - 3. the current directory.

 It is a good idea to include the path to prelude.maude in the MAUDE_LIB environment variable to be sure that it will always be found, because the executable finding code may not find the directory containing the executable.